Best time to go

 Flights to Ponta Delgada (PDL) for our holidays that take place on Sao Miguel Island, Azores

-Direct flights to Ponta Delgada are available with Ryanair (from Stanstead on Saturdays).
+Direct flights to Ponta Delgada are available with Ryanair (from Stanstead ).
 Alternatively, you can get budget flights via Lisbon and Oporto to Ponta Delgada (approx. 2hrs) and direct flights from other European cities, the USA and Canada.

 Flights to Pico Island (PIX) or Horta on neighbouring Faial Island (HOR) for our Blue Whale Ocean Giants Tours that take place on Pico Island, Azores